REGISTERING VOTERS BEHIND BARS

 - confirmed ongoing Harris County program with Sheriff's Department, County Clerk's Office, and County Tax Assessor /Voter Registrar

-- plans to expand to other counties across the state by the end of 2018 by collaborating with Austin Justice Coalition, Next Gen. Action Network (Dallas), Travis County Jail, Montgomery County, Beaumont/Port Arthur, Galveston County, El Paso and others
+- plans to expand to other counties across the state in the first quarter of 2019 by collaborating with Austin Justice Coalition, Next Generation Action Network (Dallas), Travis County Jail, Montgomery County, Ft.
+Bend County, Beaumont/Port Arthur, Galveston County, and others.

 What We've Achieved